ghidora77/GEE_Labs_Website/docs/Lab_00.md

 ## Features and Feature Collections

 ### Features
-A Feature in GEE is an object which stores a `geometry`  (`Point`, `Line`, `Polygon`) along with it's associated properties.
+A Feature in GEE is an object which stores a `geometry`  (`Point`, `Line`, `Polygon`) along with its associated properties.
 GEE uses the GeoJSON data format to store and transmit these features.
 In the previous video, we saw how to build geometries within Google Earth Engine, while a feature adds meaningful information to it.
 This would be a good section to review working with dictionaries within JavaScript.

 Let's say we created an individual point, which we want to associate with data that we collected.
 The first line establishes the variable `point`, which is then used as the `geometry` to create a `feature`.
 The curly braces represent a JavaScript dictionary, which creates `Key:Value` pairs, which in our case is the type of tree and a measurement of the size.
 This new variable, `treeFeature`, now contains geographic information along with attribute data about that point.